 A whirlwind tour of lake constance

 After a short train ride from Zurich airport I arrived in the town of Constance, locals know it as Konstanz.
-Outlined by the often mist-veiled Alps, the town has a distinct buzz, partly due to its university.
+Outlined by the often mist-veiled Alps, the German town has a distinct buzz, partly due to its university.
 It’s the ideal base for visitors with regular ferry services operating to Switzerland, Austria and nearby islands.

-My base was the Steigenberger Insel Hotel, originally a 13th century cloistered Dominican monastery with exceptional, far reaching views across the lake to Austria and Switzerland.
-In its time it has served as a hospital and university and was the birthplace of Graf von Zeppelin, designer of the airships.
+I stayed at the Steigenberger Insel Hotel, originally a 13th century cloistered Dominican monastery with far reaching views across the lake to Austria and Switzerland.
+In its time it has been a hospital and university and was the birthplace of Graf von Zeppelin, designer of the airships.
 Speaking of which, the following day I visited Friedrichshafen’s small airport, home of the current Zeppelins.
 The airships, powered by electric motors, have room for twelve passengers and two pilots and flights from thirty minutes (€245 pp) to two hours (€825 pp) are popular with tourists and locals celebrating a special event.

 Dinner that evening was on board the Hohentwiel, a beautifully restored paddle steamer, a vision of polished brass, cherry wood and mahogany.
 A fabulous five-course meal of local specialities was washed down with the region’s Müller-Thurgau wine, accompanied by entertainment from talented musicians.
 Indeed, so enjoyable was the evening that three hours later no-one noticed that the boat had arrived back at our starting point of Hard, a lakeside village in Austria.

 While in Austria there was a visit to pretty Bregenz, peppered with onion domes, neo gothic spires and tree lined promenades.
 If you visit, try to time your trip to coincide with the annual performing arts festival held every summer.
 The highlight is an impressive floating stage on the lake where shows are performed.